 There are three types of dataset state, which are used in every Bunker but are particularly relevant when using automation:

-- A candidate dataset is a dataset which is either in the process of import and normalisation, or has been imported but hasn't been published.
+- A draft dataset is a dataset which is either in the process of import and normalisation, or has been imported but hasn't been published.

 - A published dataset is the dataset which will be analysed when referenced in all subsequent queries.

 - A background dataset is a dataset which was previously published and was replaced by a newer dataset, but may still be queried if a query was initiated before the newer dataset was published.

 If you switch to the Publish tab, you will see the state of each dataset version, alongside logs for all previously published datasets.